Documentation

 Important

-Generally it is recommended that the extents be at least 2-3D upstream, 6-8D downstream and 2-3D in the lateral directions, where D is the object reference length.
+Generally it is recommended that the extents of the flow domain be at least 2-3D upstream, 6-8D downstream and 2-3D in the lateral directions, where D is the object reference length.

-With the manual sizing the user gains full control over all details of the element sizing setup.
+With manual sizing, the user gains full control over all details of the element sizing setup.
 This option provides a global minimum and maximum element edge length setting for cells of the mesh.

-Besides the automatic Hex-dominant (only CFD) meshing algorithm, a parametric option called Hex-dominant parametric (only CFD) is available as well.
+Besides the automatic Hex-dominant meshing algorithm, a parametric option called Hex-dominant parametric is available as well.
 The parametric mode exposes all parameters to the user which are also available in the original “SnappyHexMesh” tool from OpenFOAM.
 This meshing algorithm allows you to create high-quality hex-dominant meshes for arbitrary geometries with optionally refined boundary layers.

 A detailed documentation of the available settings can be found in two parts: